Floods in Singapore: Sunday, 3 November 2013 and Monday, 4 November 2013

 On Sunday, heavy rain caused flash floods in Chai Chee again in the afternoon, leaving some vehicles stranded.
 Heavy rain also caused flash floods in the same junction on Wednesday, 30 October and Monday, 28 October.

 On Monday, flash floods were reported at a number of locations following heavy rain in the afternoon.
 Affected areas were Dunearn Road (between Yarwood Avenue and Binjai Park), junction of Sunset Drive and Sunset Square, slip road from Clementi Road to Ulu Pandan Road, junction of Clementi Avenue 4 and Commonwealth Avenue West, and Lorong Kismis.
 The slip road from Clementi Road to Ulu Pandan Road was not passable to traffic for 15 minutes.
 The heaviest rainfall was recorded at Ngee Ann Polytechnic rain gauge station, at 86.6mm from 3 pm to 4.40 pm.
-It peaked between 3.30 pm to 4 pm, with a rainfall of 51.8mm.
+It peaked between 3.30 pm and 4 pm, with a rainfall of 51.8mm.